 This size of 20” is the circumference of the head.
 (See photo below)

-Take your 20” measurement and multiply that by (pi) 3.14 which gives us 6.36 for our diameter, so we will round that down to 6”.
+Take your 20” measurement and divide that by (pi) 3.14 which gives us 6.36 for our diameter, so we will round that down to 6”.

 This means we want for the diameter of our hat to be approximately 6”.
 The photo below shows how you will measure to find your diameter of 6” (The photo shows different size- ignore that.)
 This is our crown diameter measurement.